-With these five online reputation management rules, you’ll be able to take control of your online reputation, address negative reviews with confidence, and strengthen your healthcare brand.
+With these five online dental practice reputation management rules, you’ll be able to take control of your online reputation, address negative reviews with confidence, and strengthen your healthcare brand.

 Rule #1 – Keep your word

 Trust is an integral part of any patient journey, so if you say a dental procedure is going to deliver some results, make sure it does.
 However, if you think your products might not be able to deliver the results that the patient expects, you need to convey the same.
 Failing to deliver and breaking promises will drive your patients up the wall, and they won’t hesitate to tell the world about their bad experiences.
 By being transparent with your patients, you might lose some revenue, but you’ll gain brand ambassadors for life.
 Now add to this the added revenue you’ll get through this patient’s word of mouth referrals.

 We often tell our clients that they should spend twice as much time and effort on listening as they do responding.
 It’s easy to simply jump in and reply to that Facebook post or Google review – without understanding the fundamental problem.
 Instead, you should spend time understanding the feedback you’re getting about your services.
 Listen for improvements.
 Listen for opportunities.
 When you take on board what your patients are saying about your staff or services, you will be able to do more than just fix a problem.
 You will be able to fix the underlying issues that created the problem in the first place.

 Rule #3 – Your online reputation WILL be scrutinized